 Follow my buttermilk biscuit dough recipe.
 Then top the chicken pot pie filling with the biscuits and brush them with heavy cream.
 Brushing them with cream will help you get a deeper, golden brown color.

-Bake at 425 degrees F for 18-20 minutes, until the biscuits have risen and turned golden brown.
+Bake the chicken pot pie with biscuits at 425 degrees F for 18-20 minutes, until the biscuits have risen and turned golden brown.
 The filling should be bubbling.

 Shortcuts for Busy Days

-There are days I crave a good biscuit chicken pot pie, but don’t have much time…so shortcuts to the rescue!
+There are days I crave a good chicken pot pie with biscuits, but don’t have much time…so shortcuts to the rescue!

-- Chicken: You can use leftover chicken breasts or store-bought rotisserie chicken.
+- Chicken: Use leftover chicken breasts or store-bought rotisserie chicken.